nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Configuration
 *************

-Each child image must define its Partition Manager configuration in a file called :file:`pm.yml`.
+Each additional image must define its Partition Manager configuration in a :file:`pm.yml` file.
-This file must be stored in the same folder as the main :file:`CMakeLists.txt` file of the child image.
+This file must be stored in the same folder as the main :file:`CMakeLists.txt` file of the other image.

 .. note::
-   :file:`pm.yml` is only used for child images.
+   :file:`pm.yml` is only used for additional images.
-   The root application does not need to define a :file:`pm.yml` file, because its partition size and placement is implied by the size and placement of the child image partitions.
+   The root application does not need to define a :file:`pm.yml` file, because its partition size and placement is implied by the size and placement of the other image partitions.
    If a root application defines a :file:`pm.yml` file, it is silently ignored.

 The Partition Manager configuration can be also provided by a *subsystem*, intended as a software component.